hamidb/interview-questions/leetcode/hard-EncodeStringwithShortestLength.md

         # index of second occurance of the repeated pattern.
 And its frequency.
         i = (s+s).find(s, 1)
+        # if i N n then it means s is a repeating pattern.
         dp[s] = s
         if i < n:
             compress = str(n // i) + '[' + self._encode(s[:i], dp) + ']'